tzuhsien/Voice-conversion-evaluation/README.md

   - Use the speaker verification model provided by [Resemblyzer](https://github.com/resemble-ai/Resemblyzer).
   - You can calculate the equal error rate and threshold by ```metrics/speaker_verification/equal_error_rate/```.
   - And some pre-calculated thresholds are in ``` metrics/speaker_verification/equal_error_rate/```.
-  - You should prepare metadata before you speaker verification acceptance rate.
+  - You should prepare metadata before you calculate speaker verification acceptance rate.
   ```
     python calculate_objective_metric.py \
       -d [data_dir] \